arthurchoung/PUCKO/README.md

   * pucko-music-listSongsForArtist:.py
   * pucko-music-listTracksForAlbum:.py

-The scripts can be modified as desired.
+These scripts can be modified as desired.

 Currently requires Python modules mutagen and pillow.